There are 3 types of non-working aspirants:

 Chapter Wise Plan: (Starting from 1st May)

-As iQuanta is starting the CAT 2022 Last Batch from August , so it will be useful for those who are enrolled too as well as to those who are starting the preparation around this time.
+As iQuanta has started the CAT 2023 Last Batch from July , so it will be useful for those who are enrolled too as well as to those who are starting the preparation around this time.
 (If you want to be a part of this course, you can enroll for Brahmastra CAT Full Course at www.iQuanta.in)

 Chapter Wise Plan: (Starting from 1st August)